Rishibenipur/MyFirst-Repository/README.md

 # MyFirst-Repository
-This Repository contain information about me
+This Repository contain information about me Rishikesh